 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Clarborough Primary School about any provision of facilities or services that we provide.
-Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.
+Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions, see table on page 4), we will use this complaints procedure.